rikopernando/sim-klinik/documentation/frontend_guidelines_document.md

 ## 9. Conclusion and Overall Frontend Summary

-The `codeguide-starter` frontend is built on modern, well-established tools—Next.js, React, and TypeScript—and follows clear principles around usability, accessibility, and maintainability.
+The `Sim-Klinik` frontend is built on modern, well-established tools—Next.js, React, and TypeScript—and follows clear principles around usability, accessibility, and maintainability.
 Its file-based structure, component-driven approach, and CSS-variable theming keep things organized and consistent.

 Key takeaways:
 - **Scalable Structure**: Add new features by creating new folders under `app/` without touching a central router.